-Looking beyond our own people: Hosting family visits
+Looking beyond our own people: Hosting supervised family visits

 Hillsong Brisbane Central have been providing a space for use by Mt Gravatt Child Safety Service Centre as part of the process of families being reunited.
 We spoke to them to find out about what it looks like.